 - Academic major requirements: Satisfactory completion of all requirements of the curriculum in which one is enrolled.
 Earn a minimum total of 122 credits in approved coursework.
 Requirements for some academic majors exceed this minimum.

 - Because curricula are subject to change, intended degrees and majors, as well as second majors and minors, must be declared to be official.
 This may be done at the point of admission or readmission to the University or by submission of a Major Change form to the Office of Registration and Records.

-- Students follow the published curricula in place when a major is declared or from the year of admission to a limited- or selective-enrollment program, whichever applies, to graduation provided enrollment at NDSU has not been discontinued for more than one calendar year.
+- Students follow the published curricula in place when a major/minor is declared or from the year of admission to a limited- or selective-enrollment program, whichever applies, to graduation provided enrollment at NDSU has not been discontinued for more than one calendar year.

 - Students who advance into limited- or selective-enrollment programs will have their academic degree/plan status changed accordingly based on information provided to Registration and Records by the respective academic department.

 - Students who discontinue enrollment at NDSU for more than one calendar year are subject to meet the curricular requirements in effect during the term of readmission.